 However, you’ll find that this quickly begins to drain you.

-Narrow your focus at work, and while you do, don’t sweat the small stuff.
+Don’t sweat the small stuff.
 Most things that happen, most issues, most conflict, and most challenges are ultimately not that big of a deal.

 Even if you can’t physically avoid these people, try not to engage them when they bring up gossip or act cynically.